Uninstalling Backup Manager (Linux)

-The way to uninstall the Backup Manager on Linux is determined by the file format of the installer you used.
-There are three of them altogether:
+The way to uninstall the Backup Manager on Linux is done using the terminal emulator.

 Step 1.
 Uninstall Backup Manager